-I love curds: lemon, lime, grapefruit and passion fruit all make great curds because they are sour.
+I love curds: lemon, lime, grapefruit and passion fruit all make great curds because they are sour fruits.
 I recently came across cranberry curd tart recipes in The New York Times and the magazine ” Bake”.
-There are some differences in both those recipes and I also made some changes. the biggest difference is that I add the butter last, not first.
+There are some differences in both those recipes and I also made some changes.
+The biggest difference is that I add the butter last, after the curd has cooled down a bit.
 This improves the texture of the cream.

 This is a nice curd to do around the holidays.
 Both pomegranates and cranberries are in the stores fresh, from November-December which makes it a nice seasonal dessert.